 What is the “Activity Fee”?

-Each student living on campus pays an activity fee of $50/quarter which covers the cost for community amenities, events and programs.
-Students do not have the option to opt out of this fee.
+Each student living on campus pays an activity fee of $50/quarter up-front before move in which covers the cost for resident events and activities coordinated by the Residential Life team.
+Students do not have the ability to opt out of this fee.

 Is there overnight parking available?